 If you are typing in CD and DVD barcodes, you must ensure that you type in all digits.
 A US barcode currently contains 12 digits, a European barcode contains 13.

 In the above example, you would enter 731458917724, you must include the digits to the left and right of the barcode.

-Using a bar code scanner is often the fastest way to enter the list of items to update.
+Using a barcode reader is often the fastest way to enter the list of items to catalog.
 Each day more and more companies make low cost bar code readers available to consumers.
-Check the bar code reader section on the Readerware web site for more information.
+Check the barcode reader section on the Readerware web site for more information.